jonriber/next-crud-snippets/README.md

 ## Server Actions

-The key to understand here is that some code is on our server side and some are on the client side.
+The key to understand here is that some code is on our server side and some other on the client side.

 On normal React.js applications, server actions would be structured like the following image:
 ![alt text](image.png)